 3. Create a Crafty DIY Vent Cover

 Gather up wood trim and wood glue and give yourself a couple hours to create a unique vent cover.
-Search for wood trim approximately ⅜” thick and 1” wide with a slight rounded edge.
+Search for wood trim approximately ⅜” thick and 1” wide with a slightly rounded edge.
 For a special touch, a wood lattice is a great option but you can also get creative with your own design using sheet metal.
 Glue the wood trim to the wall around the AC vent and then use cut tacks to nail the metal to the frame.

 4. Use a Doormat